COVID Updated and New Normal Protocols. updated 6/2023

 In our commitment to provide a unique and outstanding massage experience to all of our clients and out of consideration for our therapists' time, we have adopted the following policies:

-Please provide at least 24 hours notice if you need to reschedule or cancel a treatment.
+Please provide at least 36 hours' notice if you need to reschedule or cancel a treatment.
 This gives AHAC enough time to fill the slot if at all possible.
-If a client fails to cancel within 24 hours multiple times (2 or more), they will be asked to pre-pay for future services and a credit card will be held on file.
+If a client fails to cancel within 36 hours multiple times, they will be asked to pre-pay for future services and a credit card will be held on file.

 LATE ARRIVAL POLICY